-I figured it was about time for another Intuitive Tuesday post.
+So I figured it was about time for another Intuitive Tuesday post.
 It has definitely been far too long!
 And today’s topic is on an even more personal level for me, as of late.
 I have been going through some painful times in my family and personal life, and have been coping better than expected.
-Besides the amazing support from my family, friends, and boyfriend, throwing myself into working on this blog has been a healthy distraction, but also a motivating one.
+Besides the amazing support from my family, friends, and partner, throwing myself into working on this blog has been a healthy distraction, but also a motivating one.
 I consider writing to be my art and is one of the few things that gives me real and secure confidence.

 But before I began coping so well, I had to let myself go through the very real emotions of what I was going through.
 Anger, resentment, hatred, contemplation, confusion, and impatience were only a handful.
 It was and is, sometimes, such a mixed bag.